Gator Engineering at Santa Fe

-The Gator Engineering @ Santa Fe program, a collaboration between the University of Florida and Santa Fe College, is an innovative B.S. engineering degree program.
-This program allows a cohort of students to begin their coursework at Santa Fe College, gain admission to UF as early as after the first semester, continue coursework at Santa Fe for two more semesters (or until completion of all math and science critical tracking courses), and then matriculate to UF campus to continue their engineering study in their chosen major.
+The Gator Engineering at Santa Fe program, a collaboration between the University of Florida (UF), the Herbert Wertheim College of Engineering (HWCOE), and Santa Fe College (SF), is an innovative B.S. engineering degree program.
+This program allows a cohort of students to begin their coursework at SF, gain admission to UF as early as their first spring semester, continue coursework at SF for two more semesters (or until completion of all math and science critical tracking courses), and then matriculate to UF campus to complete their courses in their major.

 What is Gator Engineering?

-- Department of Computer and Information Systems and Engineering: Computer Science (CSE) and Digital Arts and Sciences (DAS)
+- Department of Computer & Information Science & Engineering: Computer Science (CSE) and Digital Arts and Sciences (DAS)

-- Department of Electrical and Computer Engineering: Computer Engineering (CPE) and Electrical Engineering (EE)
+- Department of Electrical & Computer Engineering: Computer Engineering (CpE) and Electrical Engineering (EE)

 - Department of Environmental Engineering Sciences: Environmental Engineering (ENE)

-- Department of Materials Science and Engineering: Materials Science and Engineering (MSE) and Nuclear Engineering (NE)
+- Department of Materials Science & Engineering: Materials Science and Engineering (MSE) and Nuclear Engineering (NE)

-Advantages for students participating in Gator Engineering @ Santa Fe include:
+Advantages for students participating in Gator Engineering at Santa Fe include: